feast-dev/feast/java/CONTRIBUTING.md

 ## Feast Serving
 See instructions [here](serving/README.md) for developing.

-## Feast Java Client
+## Feast Serving Client
 ### Environment Setup
-Setting up your development environment for Feast Java SDK:
+Setting up your development environment:
 1. Complete the feast-java [Common Setup](#common-setup)

-> Feast Java Client is a Java Client for retrieving Features from a running Feast Serving instance.
+> Feast Serving Client is a Serving Client for retrieving Features from a running Feast Serving instance.
 > See the [Feast Serving Section](#feast-serving) section for how to get a Feast Serving instance running.

 ### Building